PX4 can be built on the console or in an IDE, for both simulated and hardware targets.

-This will upload the PX4 mainapp into /data/ftp/internal_000/ and create the file /home/root/parameters if not already present.
-This also uploads the mixer file and the px4.config.
+This will upload the PX4 mainapp into /usr/bin and create the file /home/root/parameters if not already present.
+In addition, we need the Bebop's mixer file and the px4.config.
 Currently, both files have to be copied manually using the following commands.

 Connect to the Bebop's wifi and press the power button four times.
 Next, connect with the Bebop via telnet or adb shell and run the commands bellow.